Illustration by Goal Soul

 It’s no coincidence that each and every member of the Carré Magique has gone on to careers in coaching.
 While Platini may have cashed his coaching aspirations in early to undertake a controversial political football career instead, he was the man at the helm of the national team as they returned to the major international stage at Euro 92 after the desolation of failing to reach either Euro 88 or Italia 90.
 They were the first steps on a path that led to World Cup and further European glory in under a decade.

 Giresse has spent a decade on an international coaching odyssey, mainly in Africa after leaving a second spell in charge of Toulouse.
-Fernández enjoyed success both domestically and in Europe with Paris Saint-Germain, also coaching in La Liga with Athletic Bilbao, Espanyol and Real Betis, leading Bilbao to a runners-up spot behind Barcelona in the late 1990s.
+Fernández enjoyed success both domestically and in Europe with Paris Saint-Germain, also coaching in La Liga with Athletic Club, Espanyol and Real Betis, leading Bilbao to a runners-up spot behind Barcelona in the late 1990s.
 Fernández, like Giresse also coached at international levels, while Tigana is mostly remembered in the UK for his at times volatile spell at Fulham, yet led AS Monaco to the title prior to arriving in London.
 Tigana subsequently returned to Bordeaux for an unsuccessful period, after taking the coaching post at Beşiktaş.

 Each member of the Carré Magique has remained in the spotlight.
 As Platini deals with the devastating blows to his career, Giresse, Tigana and Fernández continue to dip in and out of coaching roles in various outposts around the world, occasionally pausing to offer sometimes controversial opinions about the merits of the current guardians of the French national side.
 Indeed, Patrice Evra has locked horns with Fernández just recently.